 Here's a quick look at how different technologies stack up for different engagement goals:

 Ultimately, the right tech should amplify your message, streamline your processes, and help you prove the ROI of your trade show investment.
 It's the critical link that turns a great design into great results.
+For specific activation concepts, explore our guides to interactive trade show booth ideas and event gamification strategies that drive real engagement.
+And for collectible experiences that drive repeat visits, trading card activations are one of the fastest-growing formats.

 Crafting Your Visual Story with Graphics and Messaging